 - A weird example in Dink, the Little Dinosaur — among the enemies the group faced was a generic, predatory type of pterosaur referred to in-universe as "Scavengers".
 However, they're never shown scavenging, instead actively hunting the protagonists, sometimes persistently.

 - The Lion Guard:

 Our kind is born a bit smarter than other creatures you might know.And though we seem quite pleasant, our niceness is just a show.We've learned how to beat the system; everyone does our work for us.But before we can take advantage first we have to win their trust.

 - Zigzagged.
 Most of the characters are either carnivores or omnivores.
 The pilot however portrays scavengers as abhorrent, despite the fact real life lions will readily scavenge too if given the chance.
 Vultures and hyenas (who do apparently hunt in the series as well) are the villains in the pilot, and the latter are not even considered scavengers in real life anymore than lions are.
 It's true hyenas will scavenge, but they hunt most of what they eat.
 This fact is later somewhat shown in the series itself, where a hyena named Jasiri mentions that hyenas serve as scavengers in the Circle of Life and tells Kion that not all hyenas are bad (though she is still one of only "good hyenas" in the franchise).

 - There is an entire Villain Song about how jackals pretend to be nice and steal everything.
 This is presented as a character trait of the species.

-- This was the reason Benjamin Franklin privately wished that the wild turkey had been picked as the national animal of the United States.
+- This was the reason Benjamin Franklin privately wished that the wild turkey had been picked as the national animal of the United States (though he did not, as is commonly believed, voice this opinion in public).
 He considered the bald eagle, as a frequent scavenger, to be "a bird of bad moral character" who "does not get his living honestly" and is a "rank coward."